amnahkhatun/frontend-prep-cheatsheet/README.md

 * **display:none** means that the tag in question will not appear on the page at all (although you can still interact with it through the dom).
 There will be no space allocated for it between the other tags.

 * **visibility:hidden** means that unlike display:none, the tag is not visible, but space is allocated for it on the page.
-The tag is rendered, it just isn't seen on the page. http://jsfiddle.net/burhans/ZVgJj/
+The tag is rendered, it just isn't seen on the page.

+- **display:none** turns off the layout of the elements, so they are not rendered
+- **visibility:hidden** hides the elements without changing their layouts
+- **opacity:0** causes the elements to be very transparent but users can still interact with them.

+  http://jsfiddle.net/burhans/ZVgJj/

   https://dev.to/prashantandani/quick-guide-to-css-units-px-em-rem-4lic